HamedMasafi/QInjection/README.md

 # Qt dependency injection lib

+QInjection is a dependency injection framework for Qt.
+It provides a way to automatically inject dependencies into classes, simplifying the process of creating and testing code.

 ## Quick start
 Imagine we have two class named _MyClass1_ and _MyClass2_ that we use them regularly in our app.